formancehq/stack/sdks/go/docs/MappingApi.md

 > MappingResponse UpdateMapping(ctx, ledger).Mapping(mapping).Execute()

-Update the mapping of a ledger.
+Update the mapping of a ledger

 ### Example